Cl0orkclw0rk/Robot-gallery/README.md

 ## License
 Unless otherwise specified, these images are for personal viewing only.
 Please contact me for permission if you wish to use them elsewhere.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

+*Designed for TEAPOT-418, and all subsidiary systems.*

-####*© 2022-2025 Clockwork_Studios.
-All rights reserved.
-You may not copy, reproduce, distribute, transmit, modify, create derivative works, or in any other way exploit any part of copyrighted material without the prior written permission from Clockwork_Studios.*
+*© 2022-2025 Clockwork_Studios.
+All rights reserved.*
+*You may not copy, reproduce, distribute, transmit, modify, create derivative works, or in any other way exploit any part of copyrighted material without the prior written permission from Clockwork_Studios.*
 ---